iRhonin/rarity-bot/README.md

 ### Usage

-To run with all of your summoners:
+To send all of your summoners to advanture:

 `rarity adventure`

-Or with selected ones (If your summoners are 1234 and 4321):
+Or only selected ones (If your summoners are 1234 and 4321):

 `rarity --summoner 1234 --summoner 4321 adventure`